jamiethompson85/jamiethompson85.github.io/draft/register-adk-agent-in-gemini-enterprise.md

 - **Admin Access:** You need the agents.manage permission (usually part of the Discovery Engine Admin role) to register agents.
 - **Service Account Roles:** Ensure your discoveryengine service account has Vertex AI User and Vertex AI Viewer roles.
 This is required for Gemini Enterprise to actually call your agent.
-- **Deployed Agent:** We assume you have already deployed your agent using the ADK and have your ADK_DEPLOYMENT_ID handy.
+- **Deployed Agent:** We assume you have already deployed your agent to Vertex AI Agent Engine and have your Agent Engine Resource Name (AE_RESOURCE_NAME) handy.

 # Step 1: The OAuth Setup (Optional but Critical)
 Does your agent need to do things on behalf of the user, like checking their Calendar or querying a private BigQuery table?
 If yes, you need OAuth.
 If your agent is just a calculator or a public info bot, you can skip to Step 2.